 Marketing Communications professionals who are new or less-experienced in their roles should attend.
 This workshop is also ideal for marketing communications professionals who are new to private-independent schools.

 Penny Abrahams, IAP-L

 ISM Consultant | Virtual Advancement Summit Convener

-Her areas of expertise and passion include building enrollment management and marketing plans; developing mission-based messaging; crafting digital marketing and social media strategies; establishing crisis communications plans, and advising on optimal staffing structures and functions.
+Her areas of expertise and passion include building and implementing enrollment management and marketing plans as well as strategic advancement plans; implementing donor-centered development programs; developing mission-based messaging; crafting digital marketing and social media strategies; establishing crisis communications plans; and advising on optimal staffing structures and functions.

-- conducts workshops and webinars focused on marketing communications and enrollment management best practices
+- leads workshops and webinars focused on marketing communications, enrollment management, and development best practices;

-- co-convenes ISM’s Advancement Academy for experienced school practitioners
+- convenes ISM’s Advancement Academy for experienced school practitioners; and

 She holds the Leader Certification through ISM’s International Advancement Program (IAP-L).